tharunkamsala/sumofconsecutive/README.md

 ## 12. Development

-### Running Tests
-The project uses `gleeunit` for its testing framework.
-You would typically run tests using a command provided by the `gleeunit` setup.

 ### Building for Production
 Instructions would be provided here for building the project for a production environment.